frame-consulting/DiffFusionServer.jl/docs/src/index.md

 docker build --pull --rm -t diff-fusion-server:latest .
 ```

+A container can be started from the built image via

+    docker run --rm -it -p 2024:2024 diff-fusion-server:latest --port 2024

+The server is listening on port 2024.
+If you can access the [info page](http://localhost:2024/api/v1/info) via browser then everything is set up.

 ### Pull Docker Image

 Alternatively, you can pull a pre-build Docker image via